 - The Water Shed Test

-Before we go into the details of each of these methods, you need to understand the different types of hair porosity and factors that may affect hair porosity.
+Before we go into the details of each of these methods, you need to understand the different types of hair porosity.
 If you are already familiar with these, feel free to go straight to the hair porosity test methods using the links on the table of content below.

 Types of Hair Porosity